srivarshan-s/CoAuthorViz/README.md

 # CoAuthorViz
-Tool to visualize human-machine collaborative writing using the CoAuthor Dataset Paper to cite this work: Shibani, A., Rajalakshmi, R., Mattins, F., Selvaraj, S & Knight, S. (2023).
+Tool to visualize human-machine collaborative writing using the CoAuthor Dataset

+**Paper to cite this work**: Shibani, A., Rajalakshmi, R., Mattins, F., Selvaraj, S & Knight, S. (2023).
 Visual representation of co-authorship with GPT-3: Studying human-machine interaction for effective writing.
 In Proceedings of the 16th international conference on educational data mining (pp. xx).
 International Educational Data Mining Society.

 ## Directory Descriptions